-- 1. 'operational security' means the transmission system's capability to retain a normal state or to return to a normal state as soon as possible, and which is characterised by operational security limits; - 2. 'constraint' means a situation in which there is a need to prepare and activate a remedial action in order to respect operational security limits; - 3.
-'N-situation' means the situation where no transmission system element is unavailable due to occurrence of a contingency; - 4. 'contingency list' means the list of contingencies to be simulated in order to test the compliance with the operational security limits;
+- 1. 'operational security' means the transmission system's capability to retain a normal state or to return to a normal state as soon as possible, and which is characterised by thermal limits, voltage limits, short-circuit current limits, frequency limits and stability limits; - 2. 'constraint' means a situation in which there is a need to prepare and activate a remedial action in order to respect operational security limits; - 3. 'contingency' means the possible or real loss of a transmission system element, or of a significant grid user, or of a distribution system element which is relevant for the transmission system's operational security; - 4.
+'N-situation' means the situation where no transmission system element is unavailable due to occurrence of a contingency; - 5. 'contingency list' means the list of contingencies to be simulated in order to test the compliance with the operational security limits;

-3 Commission Regulation (EU) 2015/1222 of 24 July 2015 establishing a guideline on capacity allocation and congestion management (OJ L 197, 25.7.2015, p.
+&lt;sup>3 Commission Regulation (EU) 2015/1222 of 24 July 2015 establishing a guideline on capacity allocation and congestion management (OJ L 197, 25.7.2015, p.
 24).

-4 Commission Regulation (EU) No 543/2013 of 14 June 2013 on submission and publication of data in electricity markets and amending Annex I to Regulation (EC) No 714/2009 of the European Parliament and of the Council (OJ L 163, 15.6.2013, p.
+Commission Regulation (EU) No 543/2013 of 14 June 2013 on submission and publication of data in electricity markets and amending Annex I to Regulation (EC) No 714/2009 of the European Parliament and of the Council (OJ L 163, 15.6.2013, p.
 1).

-5 Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC (OJ L 211, 14.8.2009, p.
+Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC (OJ L 211, 14.8.2009, p.
 55).